China at the 2016 Summer Paralympics: Judo

 With one pathway for qualification being having a top finish at the 2014 IBSA Judo World Championships, China earned a qualifying spot in Rio base on the performance of Liqing Li in the women's -48 kg event.
 The B2 Judoka finished first in her class.
 Yanping Yuan earned China a second spot with her gold medal in the women's +70 kg event.

 Paracanoeing

 China earned a qualifying spot at the 2016 Summer Paralympics in this sport following their performance at the 2015 ICF Canoe Sprint & Paracanoe World Championships in Milan, Italy where the top six finishers in each Paralympic event earned a qualifying spot for their nation.
-Danqin Wang earned the spot for China after finishing seventh in the women's KL2 event because Great Britain had two people in the top six but could only get one bearth.
+Danqin Wang earned the spot for China after finishing seventh in the women's KL2 event because Great Britain had two people in the top six but could only get one slot.

 Powerlifting

 China is competing at powerlifting in Rio.